 In 2013, Danielle was named one of the Toronto Star's top "13 People to Watch" – and watch they have.
-Appearing regularly on CBC's The National, where she unpacks the latest in cancer research to physician assisted dying, Danielle is a strong advocate for removing barriers to care.
-In 2013, she helped found the WCH Institute for Health Systems Solutions and Virtual Care – a real-world solutions engine dedicated to solving the health gaps in our system.
+Appearing regularly on CBC National News, she unpacks all the latest health research to inform national perspectives.
+A strong advocate for removing barriers to care, in 2013 she co-founded the WCH Institute for Health Systems Solutions and Virtual Care – a real-world solutions engine dedicated to solving the health gaps in our system.

 Known for her debate on the merits of the Canadian vs. American health systems, she continues to defend and define the ways that we can make our healthcare system even more worthy of our immense national pride.

 February 1 I 3:45 - 5:00 p.m.

 St. Elizabeth Health Centre's Book Club & Facebook Live

 Stratford Public Library's Community Dialogue Series (Stratford Campus)